 VHC is disengaged automatically as the rider begins to pull away from a stop, or if the rider applies and releases either brake control.

 VHC is not to be used as a parking brake, so it will also disengage if the rider lowers the side stand (on models with a side-stand sensor; not a feature in all markets) or shifts into neutral on models without a side-stand sensor, or if the engine is turned off.
 In most situations after five minutes the indicator light will flash and the VHC will release if there is no rider action.

 This feature is standard on CVO and Touring models.
 VHC is not intended as a substitute for a parking brake in any situation.

 TPMS alerts the rider to low tyre air pressure.
 Maintaining proper tyre air pressure is important both for vehicle performance and tyre life.
 The TPMS displays current front and rear tyre pressure on the Boom!
 Box GTS screen (or on the odometer on Road King models) and displays an indicator to alert the rider when tyre pressure is low, and the pressure should be checked.

-TPMS is part of the collection of RDRS Safety Enhancements and is also available as a standalone accessory through Harley-Davidson Genuine Motor Parts & Accessories for 2020-later Touring models (except Japan) equipped with original equipment or accessory wheels that accept a TPMS sensor.
+TPMS is part of the collection of RDRS Safety Enhancements and is also available as a standalone accessory through Harley-Davidson Genuine Motor Parts & Accessories for Touring models (except Japan) equipped with original equipment or accessory wheels that accept a TPMS sensor.

 RDRS Safety Enhancements for Trike Models